PawelLipski/git-machete-blog/blog.md

 It's mostly applicable for the git users who work with rebase flows (as opposed to merge-based flows).

-# The problem
+## The problem

 Let's imagine the following real-life _git jungle_ situation.

 You implemented a fix on a branch `adjust-reads-prec` and made a pull request to `develop`.
 While the PR was under review, you already started work on another topic branch `block-cancel-order`.

 Unfortunately, the changes that you were to introduce on `block-cancel-order` depended on what was already done on `adjust-reads-prec`...
 So you forked the new branch off `adjust-reads-prec` and when the change was ready, you made another PR, this time for `block-cancel-order` to `adjust-reads-prec`.

 In the meantime, the reviewers posted their fixes on the first PR.
 You applied their remarks as a `1st round of fixes` commit on the `adjust-reads-prec` branch.

-Since the review process took some time, you managed to start a couple of new refactors and bugfixes (say, on branches `change-table` and `drop-location-type`), but since each of them was dependent on the changes already waiting in review queue, you began stacking branches on top of each other.
+Since the review process took some time, you managed to start a couple of new refactors and bugfixes (say, on branches `change-table` and `drop-location-type`).
+As each of them was dependent on the changes already waiting in review queue, you began stacking another branches on top of each other.
 So we ended up with a couple of branches, each dependent on a previous one: `adjust-reads-prec`, `block-cancel-order`, `change-table` and `drop-location-type`.

 Now for the sake of providing a full-fledged example, let's include a couple of other branches in our scenario.

 Other than the already mentioned 4-branch chain, you also independently developed a feature `edit-margin-not-allowed` and later derived a branch `full-load-gatling` from that point.
 Also, you created a branch `grep-errors-script` that (fortunately!) nothing depended on, and a `hotfix/remove-trigger` branch, but on the top of `master`, not `develop`.

-Now the problem - how to quickly check now which of our branches are in sync with their parent (aka upstream) branches, which for some is simply `develop` or `master`, but for others - some other topic branch?
+Now the problem - how to quickly check now which of our branches are in sync with their parent (aka upstream) branches, which for some is simply `develop` or `master`, but for others - another topic branch?
-And also, how to easily rebase each of branches on the top of its parent, especially after dependencies between branches change from we just described?
+And also, how to easily rebase each of branches on the top of its parent, especially after dependencies between branches change from the above description, some branches get deleted and so on?

-# Defining a structure for the branches (`edit` subcommand)
+## Defining a structure for the branches (`edit` subcommand)

-Okey, let's get our hands dirty... first install `git-machete` with a `curl` one-liner that you can find at [the git machete repo](https://github.com/PawelLipski/git-machete).
+Okey, let's get our hands dirty... first install `git-machete` with a `curl` one-liner that you can find in the README of [the git machete repo](https://github.com/PawelLipski/git-machete).
 This will copy the `git-machete` Python 2.7 executable to `/usr/local/bin` and set up a corresponding Bash completion script in `/etc/bash_completion.d`.

-Once we have `git-machete` in our executable `PATH` (and thus git already recognizes the `machete` subcommand), let's first specify how we like to organize our branches - basically, what depends on what.
+Once we have `git-machete` in our executable `PATH` (and thus git already recognizes the `machete` subcommand), let's specify how we like to organize our branches - basically, what depends on what.
 Run `git machete edit` or simply open the `.git/machete` file with your favorite editor.
 Paste the following branch tree definition:
 ```